lotheac/bcproxy/README.md

    telnet connections used otherwise)
  - convert utf-8 from client to iso-8859-1 when sending to server, and vice versa (utf-8 is always used; locales are not taken into account)
- - message classification: different types of messages have their type visible.
-   examples:
+ - message classification: some server-sent messages have an additional type visible at the start of the line. these are *not* prefixed with U+1F37A, since the messages would be visible also to normal telnet clients (although without type). examples:
 ```
 chan_tell: You tell Lotheac 'hello'
 spec_spell: You watch with self-pride as your golden arrow hits Adult skunk.